The Covenant with Moses, Part #1: #6

 Joseph rested some three hundred and twenty years before God would send Moses, from the tribe of Levi to become the great deliverer of Israel.
 Moses’ mission was to carry out God’s “Covenant” with Abraham and have his descendants take over Canaan.
 It was easier said than done, with a people who preferred to return to the days of Joseph, instead of leaving the fleshpots of Egypt, to a place were they would have to tend for themselves.
 Life in Egypt was good until a king had the idea to built pyramids to house their eternal souls for an afterlife.
 When these kings could not get enough laborers, they conscripted the Hebrews.
 In spite of their enslavement, one of the kings decided to reduce the male population by killing the Hebrew boys.
 One baby boy was saved by the Egyptian princess herself and she called him Moses (Exodus 1-2).

 Moses!
 No one towered higher than Moses.
 No one exercised more authority than Moses.
 No one was closer to God until Jesus came.
-Yet, in all of that, Moses only was a servant or a tool through whom God exercised His power.
+Yet, in all of that, Moses only was a servant and a tool through whom God exercised His Power.
 The writer to the Hebrews made this distinction.
 Moses also became a towering figure in Christianity.

 Therefore, holy brethren, who share in a heavenly call, consider Jesus, the apostle and high priest of our confession.
 He was faithful to him who appointed him, just as Moses also was faithful in God’s house.
 Yet Jesus had been counted worthy of as much more glory than Moses as the builder of a house has more honor than the house.
 (For every house is built by some one, but the builder of all things is God.)
 Now Moses was faithful in all God’s house as a servant, to testify to the things that were to be spoken later, but Christ was faithful over God’s house as a son.
 And we are his house if we hold fast our confidence and pride in our hope (Hebrews 3:1-6).